Justin Bieber Snaps At Selfie-Taking Female Fan: ‘You Make Me Sick’ [Video]

 Insiders stated that the move to end the high-selling introductions came after a fan got a little too close to the singer during a specific meet-and-greet.
 Justin himself has never commented further on the matter.

-Despite his reaction toward Helal over being asked for a selfie, Metro alleges that the fan approached the performer with nothing but complete respect and regard for his personal space.
+Despite his reaction toward Helal over being asked for a selfie, Metro alleged that the fan approached the performer with nothing but complete respect and regard for his personal space.

 “She reportedly asked him, ‘Hey Justin, can we have a photo,” the site claims, “to which he replied, ‘you’re invading my privacy, I don’t want a photo.”